The Best Slow Cooker Pot Roast with Gravy – Easy, Flavorful, and Tender!

 Instructions

-- Slow cooker: Cook on Low for 8-10 hours for a very large roast (yes that long), fewer hours if smaller, or on High for 5-6 hours.
-Check for doneness after 4-5 hours, as time will vary depending on the cut of beef, size and so on.
+- Cover and cook on Low for 8-10 hours or High for 4-5 hours, until the meat is tender and falling apart.
+Check for doneness after 4-5 hours, as time will vary depending on the cut of beef, size, and so on.

 Notes